ralent/swampsat2/README.md

 	-l LOGFILE, --logfile=LOGFILE  file where parsed data will be saved [default: [$HOME]/ss2logs/ss2beacon_parsed_[$TIMESTAMP].json]

+	-t FILETYPE, --filetype=FILETYPE     file type of input file (default behavior is to read the file extension, valid extensions are: '.txt', '.log', '.kss')

+	-i, --image                          flag to read data as jpg image (log name remains the same as default but a .jpg file extension is added)

 	-d DELIMITER, --delimiter=DELIMITER  delimiter for input HEX string (whitespace is automatically removed)

 	-h --help  prints this help message